TAVALISSE delivered rapid, robust, and durable improvements in platelet counts

 - In the placebo-controlled trials, 30% of patients who received TAVALISSE (regardless of responder status) required rescue medication, compared with 45% of patients who received placebo

-Of patients treated with TAVALISSE in the phase 3 clinical studies (FIT-1 + FIT-2 + FIT-3), 59% did not require rescue medication at any visit.3,§§
+Of patients treated with TAVALISSE in the phase 3 clinical studies (FIT-1 + FIT-2 + FIT-3), 59% did not require rescue medication at any visit3,¶¶

-##Compiled from interim analysis.
+¶¶Compiled from interim analysis.
 Data cutoff: March 8, 2018.

 References: 1.
-TAVALISSE® [package insert].
-South San Francisco, CA: Rigel Pharmaceuticals, Inc.; November 2020.
-2. Bussel JB, Arnold DM, Boxer MA, et al. Long-term fostamatinib treatment of adults with immune thrombocytopenia during the phase 3 clinical trial program.
+TAVALISSE®.
+Package insert.
+Rigel Pharmaceuticals, Inc. 2.
+Bussel JB, Arnold DM, Boxer MA, et al. Long-term fostamatinib treatment of adults with immune thrombocytopenia during the phase 3 clinical trial program.
 Am J Hematol.
-2019;94(5):546-553.
-3. Data on file, Rigel Pharmaceuticals, Inc. April 2018.
+2019;94(5):546-553. doi:10.1002/ajh.25444 3.
+Data on file, Rigel Pharmaceuticals, Inc. April 2018.
 4. Bussel J, Arnold DM, Grossbard E, et al. Fostamatinib for the treatment of adult persistent and chronic immune thrombocytopenia: results of two phase 3, randomized, placebo-controlled trials.
 Am J Hematol.
 2018;93(7):921-930.
 5. Cooper N, Altomare I, Thomas MR, et al. Assessment of thrombotic risk during long-term treatment of immune thrombocytopenia with fostamatinib.
 Ther Adv Hematol.
-2021;12:e20406207211010875. doi:10.1177/20406207211010875 6.
+2021;12:1-12. doi:10.1177/20406207211010875 6.
 Boccia R, Cooper N, Ghanima W, et al. Fostamatinib is an effective second-line therapy in patients with immune thrombocytopenia.
 Br J Haematol.
-2020;190(6):933-938.
+2020;190(6):933-938. doi:10.1111/bjh.16959